2025 Myanmar earthquake: In Thailand

-Ninety-six people, including seven unrecovered victims, died when an under-construction skyscraper collapsed.
+At least 95 people died when an under-construction skyscraper collapsed.
 The collapsed building was a 33-story office tower being built for the State Audit Office in Chatuchak district.
 Early reports noted 68 who received medical attention.
 Among the dead were 10 migrant workers from Myanmar and one Cambodian national.

 A crane operator died and four people were injured when a crane collapsed at a construction site in the Bang Pho area, one construction worker was crushed by a falling concrete slab in Khan Na Yao District, and five people died trying to evacuate from tall buildings, including two later in hospital.
 Three people were injured when an elevator failed, and another crane collapse in Din Daeng injured four and damaged the Chaloem Maha Nakhon Expressway's Din Daeng toll plaza, forcing its closure.
 At least 35 were injured around Bangkok and one person was injured in Nonthaburi province.

 Two sudden deaths, possibly from heart attacks, were also reported, in Nonthaburi and Samut Prakan provinces, though these have not been officially confirmed to be related to the earthquake.